 - You are lost in the woods or some other wild environment.
 How would you survive?
 What would you eat?
 What if it rained?

-(Students can write in the first person – “I ate my breakfast…” – or the third person “Sally ate her breakfast”)
+(Students can write in the first or third person.)